lizzzyCodes/LearningTracker/README.md

 ### Contents

 - **React:**
-  - Exploration of React fundamentals, component building, and state management.
-  - Hands-on **small** projects to reinforce React concepts.
+  - Hands-on **small** projects to reinforce React concepts. ( currently working on this so its on the way)
-  - Insights into component structure, data flow, and optimization.

 - **Java:**
   - Java streams